washichi/washichi/README.md

 ### Hi there 👋
+I'm an electrical/embedded engineer with a passion to create and automate.

 <!--
 **washichi/washichi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.